 A giving circle is a group of like-minded individuals who pool their money each year and decide together how it should be distributed.
 For the DD Giving Circle members, it's about more than writing a check.

-The Giving Circle includes social, educational, and engagement opportunities that connect family members and friends of people with intellectual or developmental disabilities (I/DD) and provide a more thorough understanding of philanthropy and community issues.
-Our overall goal is to create positive systemic change by supporting creative and innovative programs that will make a difference in the lives of the I/DD community.
+The Giving Circle provides an outlet to collaborate with and learn from other parents and have a say in where money raised by the group is directed.
+It also includes social, educational, and engagement opportunities that connect family members and friends of people with intellectual or developmental disabilities (I/DD) and provide a more thorough understanding of philanthropy and community issues.

-A group of parents, siblings, and advocates of individuals with I/DD approached the Community Foundation about establishing a Developmental Disabilities Giving Circle, which was approved by the Community Foundation board of directors in February 2014.
-The DD Giving Circle is led by a Steering Committee that includes Co-Chairs Leslie Hulbert and Dianne Newhouse, along with Adam Anolik, Dr. Susan Hetherington, Mary Holleran, Ann Kurz, Margit Brazda Poirier, Randi Rhinehart, MaryLynn Smart, and Caitlin Weir.
+A group of parents, siblings, and advocates of individuals with I/DD approached the Community Foundation about establishing a Developmental Disabilities Giving Circle, which was approved by the Foundation board of directors in February 2014.

 Become a member to make a difference in the lives of people with intellectual or developmental disabilities.
-Join before December 31, 2016 at any level (see below) and you can have a vote in the Giving Circle's third round of grantmaking in 2017.
+Join before January 31 at any level (see below) and you can have a vote in the Giving Circle's grantmaking in the Spring of that year.